-This is the same process Devin, our social media marketer, uses at CoSchedule to strategically choose which content our audience (that would be you) likes the most so we continue to share only the best stuff that you find extremely valuable.
+This is the same process the team at CoSchedule uses to strategically choose which content our audience (that would be you) likes the most so we continue to share only the best stuff that you find extremely valuable.

 You can do it, too, and you'll see growth in followers and more traffic to your blog content.

 Still, you might have other evergreen blog posts that just keep bringing in the traffic when you share them.
 Share those again to fill up your daily maximum social sharing frequency.